Advice you can trust

 it's the right option for both you and your lenders.

-Once the Individual Voluntary Arrangement is agreed, it can begin.
+Once the Individual Voluntary Arrangement is agreed, it can begin and your name will appear on the publick Insolvency Register.
 An IVA usually lasts

 between five and six years and as long as you stick to your side of the agreement, any